tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

  If the final directory is created, it will be empty.

+ This accepts a format= argument in the query string, which controls the format of the named target directory, if it does not already exist. format= is interpreted in the same way as in the POST /uri?t=mkdir form.
+Note that format= only controls the format of the named target directory;
+ intermediate directories, if created, are created based on the default mutable type, as configured on the Tahoe-LAFS server responding to the request.

  This operation will return an error if a blocking file is present at any of the parent names, preventing the server from creating the necessary parent directory; or if it would require changing an immutable directory.